DarrenJAN/school-notes/3b/cs-486-notes.md

 - Example

   Let G be optimal goal.
 Let G2 be suboptimal goal. cost(G) < cost(G2).
-Let n be on queue and is on path to G. Assume G2 is on queue and assume G2 is selected.
+Let n be on queue and is on path to G. Assume G2 is on queue and assume G2 is selected (which it shouldn't be)

   Recall g(x) is distance from start to x, h(x) is heuristic from x to goal